- Beauty Glossary

 What are the skin care benefits of hyaluronic acid?

 This water-retaining molecule gifts you with a healthier, plumper and firmer complexion when used regularly thanks to its restorative properties.
-Hyaluronic acid’s hydrating nature means that the appearance of fine lines and wrinkles appear reduced for a youthful glow.
-If you’re after a refreshed and radiant complexion, hyaluronic acid is the way forward.
+Hyaluronic acid's hydrating nature means it's used in anti-ageing formulas so the appearance of fine lines and wrinkles appear reduced for a youthful glow.
+If you're after a refreshed and radiant complexion, hyaluronic acid is the way forward.

 Sufferers of dry, flaky skin will benefit from this restorative ingredient, but it works well on all skin types.
 It is advisable for more mature skin to use hyaluronic acid as this skin type lacks the production of this molecule within their skin cells.

-What other ingredients/products does it go well with?
+What other ingredients/products does hyaluronic acid go well with?

 If you haven't already noticed, hyaluronic acid is in almost everything now.
 The intelligent molecule can be found in serums, moisturisers and face masks.
 If you are regularly exfoliating or using alpha hydroxy acids (an ingredient that encourages cell turnover), then it is worth using hyaluronic acid to stop the skin from drying out.